 Browse the Stalls at a Food Market, Festival, or Flea

 If you're not opposed to a daytime date, meet your S.O. at the Brooklyn Flea, Auqaduck Flea, Grand Bazaar NYC, or Chelsea Flea Market.
-Not only are these spots open year-round, their pay-as-you-go pay structure allows you to spend as much (or as little) and you want.
+Not only are these spots open year-round, but their pay-as-you-go pay structure also allows you to spend as much (or as little) and you want.
 Similarly, food halls and markets (think Smorgasbord or Essex Market) and city-sponsored festivals follow a no-purchase-necessary format.
 Bookmark the NYC Parks events calendar to stay informed about upcoming low-cost and free events.

 Beat Each Other's High Scores at an Arcade